 Observe that this equation has a unique solution for a given set of initial conditions regardless of whether the overdetermined system (\ref{Eq4.48}) has a solution or not.
 Thus doing the cross derivative test was only motivated by intellectual curiosity, we did not have to do it.

-In summary, (\ref{Eq4.50}) and (\ref{Eq4.51}), determines a perturbation expansion for $y(t)$ that is uniform for $t\lesssim\varepsilon^{-2}$.
+In summary, (\ref{Eq4.50}) and (\ref{Eq4.51}), determines a perturbation expansion for $y(t)$ that is uniform for $t\lesssim\varepsilon^{-3}$.

 At this point it is reasonable to ask in which sense we have made progress.
 We started with one second order nonlinear ODE for a real function $y(t)$ and have ended up with one first order nonlinear ODE for a complex function $A(t)$.

 This question actually has two different answers.
 The first one is that it is possible to get an analytical solution for (\ref{Eq4.51}) whereas this is not possible for the original equation (\ref{Eq4.35}).
 This possibility might however easily get lost as we proceed to higher order in $\varepsilon$, since this will add more terms to the amplitude equation.
 But even if we can not solve the amplitude equation exactly, it is a fact that amplitude equations with the \textit{same }mathematical structure will arise when we apply the multiple scale method to many \textit{different} equations.
 Thus any insight into an amplitude equation derived by some mathematical analysis has relevance for many different situations.
 This is clearly very useful.

 There is however a second, more robust, answer to the question of whether we have made progress or not.
-From a numerical point of view there is an important difference between (\ref{Eq4.35}) and (\ref{Eq4.51}).
-If we solve (\ref{Eq4.35}) numerically the time step is constrained by the oscillation period of the linearized system
+From a numerical point of view, there is an important difference between (\ref{Eq4.35}) and (\ref{Eq4.51}).
+If we solve (\ref{Eq4.35}) numerically, the time step is constrained by the oscillation period of the linearized system

-which is of order $T\sim1$, whereas if we solve (\ref{Eq4.51}) numerically the timestep is constrained by the period $T\sim\varepsilon^{-1}$.
-Therefore if we want to propagate out to a time $t\sim\varepsilon^{-2}$ we must take on the order of $\varepsilon^{-2}$ time steps if we use (\ref{Eq4.52}) whereas we only need on the order of $\varepsilon^{-1}$ time steps using (\ref{Eq4.51}).
+which is of order $T\sim1$, whereas if we solve (\ref{Eq4.51}), numerically the timestep is constrained by the period $T\sim\varepsilon^{-1}$.
+Therefore, if we want to propagate out to a time $t\sim\varepsilon^{-2}$, we must take on the order of $\varepsilon^{-2}$ time steps if we use (\ref{Eq4.52}) whereas we only need on the order of $\varepsilon^{-1}$ time steps using (\ref{Eq4.51}).
 If $\varepsilon$ is very small the difference in the number of time steps can be highly significant.
-From this point of view, the multiple scale method is a \textit{reformulation} that is the key element in a very fast numerical method for solving weakly nonlinear ordinary and partial differential equation.
+From this point of view, the multiple scale method is a \textit{reformulation} that is the key element in a fast \textit{numerical} method for solving weakly nonlinear ordinary and partial differential equation.

 Let us next turn to the problem of fitting the initial conditions.
 Using equation (\ref{Eq4.50}) and the initial conditions from (\ref{Eq4.35}) we get, truncating at order $\varepsilon$, the following equations